-"Shoot days" is often entered early in the production process as a planning and organizational tool, and can change.
-It should be updated when the production schedule changes, and may become incorrect if that is not done.
+A shoot day is often entered early in the production process as a planning and organizational tool, and can change.
+If the Production Scene moves to a different shoot day, its Shoot Day attribute or attributes should change accordingly if it is used directly, and may become incorrect if that is not done.
 It is often used retrospectively when analyzing the production process.